 Starting in 1974, I attended a range of free workshops at St. Mark’s Church.
 The Church was a kind of oasis in the midst of crumbling buildings and oddly successful institutions—catty corner from it was the Second Avenue Delicatessen.
-Father Ortega, the parish priest, encouraged a range of cultural and community projects –as he saw the economic stress and the civic neglect that marked the East Village.
+Father Ortega, the parish priest, encouraged a range of cultural and community projects as he saw the economic stress and the civic neglect that marked the East Village.
 There, many wonderful shops thrived—the variety store down the block on Second Avenue; a store on E. 9th Street and 2nd Avenue that sold beautiful dresses from the 1940s and 50s.
-I bought a 1940s dark green dress with a sweetheart décolletage and swag—I was learning to seriously embrace my feminine side, plus it was $10!
-Worn with silver platform heels, I was ready to sashay my stuff just about anywhere.
+I bought a 1940s dark green dress with a sweetheart décolletage and swag.
+I was learning to seriously embrace my feminine side, plus it was $10!
+With silver platform heels, I was ready to sashay my stuff just about anywhere.
 The store Back from Guatemala on E. 6th Street and St. Mark’s Bookstore on St. Mark’s Place offered up braided bags and colorful scarves off the “hippie trail.”
-Concert spaces, jazz clubs, and I discovered restaurants that sold food that looked familiar, but tasted different: dumplings at Veselka were called pierogis.
-It seems that I thrive in Gothic piles—my college campus looked like Yale or Princeton—and St. Mark’s Church, which still had its pews and altar and was one of the oldest churches in the entire city—was just such a Gothic space.
+I discovered concert spaces, jazz clubs, and restaurants that sold food that looked familiar, but tasted different: dumplings at Veselka were called pierogis.
+It seems that I thrive in Gothic piles—my college campus looked like Yale or Princeton—and St. Mark’s Church, which still had its pews and altar and was one of the oldest churches in the entire city, was just such a Gothic space.
 Much that was new took place within those heavy stone walls.

 My fellow disciples included Bill Kushner who was a playwright and gay, but until the workshop had not quite embraced his queerness in his poetry.
 He was our cheerleader and he and Guy had the best battles royale.
 Guy Gauthier would declare, “EVERYTHING IS POETRY!”
 And I would say, “Really, like everything?”
 And then we would have this discussion about what was and was not poetry.
 It could get funny.
 One time somebody brought a tomato and said, “Is that a poem?”
 And Guy declared, “Yes!”
 We laughed a great deal in that workshop.

 Robin Messing, born and bred in Brooklyn, was pretty and smart and soft spoken, but we quickly realized that soft spoken was not “push over”—her work was powerful.
 Yuki Hartman, a Japanese-American poet, experimented with form, especially prose poems and often wrote five poems to everyone else’s one.
-Maggie Staiger aka Maggie Dubris was in a rock and roll band (not a punk band, a rock band) and the actor Richard Edson who came and went, but when he showed up brought a sense of comedy to the room.
+Maggie Staiger aka Maggie Dubris was in a rock-and-roll band (not a punk band, a rock band) and the actor Richard Edson came and went, but when he showed up brought a sense of comedy to the room.
 Dom Sotelo, whose unexpected death cast a pall over us, was decidedly melancholy.
 And Diane Raintree was utterly sophisticated.
-We came into the Parish Hall with our typed sheets of paper and our desire to make work that moved as swift or as slow as the city moved.
+We came into the Parish Hall with our typed sheets of paper and our desire to make work that moved as swiftly or as slowly as the city moved.

 I look at that slender young woman with an Afro bloom of hair on her head and huge eyeglass frames in the picture on the cover of 8:30, our workshop publication and think, what she was hiding?
 For I was hiding a deep fear that where I was and what I was doing was a matter of luck and nerve and that at any moment, it would all fall apart.